Apache Flink, Stream Processing, Stateful Computing, Real-time Analytics, Exactly-once Semantics

 Observability and Governance

 As Flink applications scale across multiple Kafka topics and processing stages, maintaining visibility becomes crucial.
-Governance platforms provide capabilities for:
+Modern observability and governance platforms provide essential capabilities:

 Schema management: Ensuring compatibility across producers and consumers